zine-eddine303/obsidian-notes/Business/CV.md

 - [ ] Mention that references are available upon request or include them if required.

 This structure ensures your CV is concise but also comprehensive, making it easy for potential employers or clients to see your capabilities and expertise.

+- [ ] Need to get some certifications